HOW TO PROPERLY DISCLOSE A SPONSORED POST ON INSTAGRAM

 We hate to break it to you but the law doesn’t discriminate.

-If you’re not complying with legal rules and regulations for sponsored posts then you’re opening yourself up to liability.
+If you’re not complying with legal rules and regulations for sponsored posts, then you’re opening yourself up to liability.
 It’s pretty simple.
+If you want to get paid for sponsored posts, you

 And even more of a reason to disclose your partnerships and sponsorships is to create trust with your followers.